godotengine/godot-docs/tutorials/3d/csg_tools.rst

 - Applying it to a CSGCombiner3D node as a material override (**Geometry > Material Override** in the Inspector).
-This will affect its children automatically, but will make it impossible to change the material in individual children.
+This will affect its children automatically, but makes it impossible to change the material in individual children.
 - Applying a material to individual nodes (**Material** in the Inspector).
 This way, each CSG node can have its own appearance.
 Subtractive CSG nodes will